Heenan Family: 1990

 On February 13, Heenan would add to the Family by acquiring the contract of The Barbarian from Mr. Fuji.
 At WrestleMania VI in Toronto, Ontario, Canada, Demolition regained the titles from The Colossal Connection and after the match, Heenan angrily berated Andre, leading André to turn on him and depart.
 Later that month, his spot in the Family would be filled by Mr Perfect, and the Heenan Family got its fourth title when Mr. Perfect defeated former champion Tito Santana and won a tournament at a Superstars taping on April 23 in Austin, Texas to fill the vacant Intercontinental Championship.
 Going into the match, Perfect had told that he would have a "new" manager, with the surprise that it was Bobby Heenan, who came to ringside midway through the bout and distracted Santana enough to allow Perfect to get the win.
-The same month, Heenan would manage a charge against the world title for the first time in over two years, when he led Haku in a match against new world champion The Ultimate Warrior.
+The same month, Heenan would manage a charge against the world title for the first time in over two years, when he led Haku in a match against new world champion Ultimate Warrior.
 Although Haku was unsuccessful, Heenan managed Rick Rude in a series of challenges against Warrior throughout the summer, but Rude was unsuccessful.

 At SummerSlam, Mr. Perfect lost the Intercontinental Championship to Kerry Von Erich.
 Rick Rude departed the WWF in September, leaving the Heenan Family with just Hennig, Haku, and Barbarian as members.
 Perfect regained the title on November 19, 1990, thanks to interference from Ted DiBiase.
 This title win aired on the December 15, 1990 episode of Superstars.